Lectionary 320: History

 Scrivener dated the manuscript to the 13th century, Gregory dated it to the 14th century.
 It has been assigned by the Institute for New Testament Textual Research to the 14th century.

-It was purchased from Mr Henry Stevens, on 12 April 1856.
+It was purchased for the British Museum from Mr Henry Stevens, on 12 April 1856.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (268e) and Gregory (number 320e).
 Gregory saw it in 1883.

 The manuscript was mentioned by Catalogue of Additions to the Manuscripts in the British Museum, 1854-1860, and by M. Richard.

 The codex is housed at the British Library (Add MS 21261) in London.

 The fragment is not cited in critical editions of the Greek New Testament (UBS4, NA28).